timotheeg/NESTrisStatsUI/docs/stats.md

 While the stats UI can show the piece distribution over an extended period of time, to get a visual sense of a given game's difficulty, I was looking for a single number, sort of like the [unix load average](http://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html) (which also shows independent time frames (last 1min, 5mins, 15mins) to get a sense of how a server is doing).

-### Chat and Text-to-Speech
+## Chat and Text-to-Speech

-I typically do not read chat during a streaming session, messages are read to me during by my custom Text-to-Speech system, which uses the [Google Cloud Voices API](https://cloud.google.com/text-to-speech), and I answer by talking back.
+I typically do not read chat during a streaming session, messages are read to me by my custom Text-to-Speech system, which uses the [Google Cloud Voices API](https://cloud.google.com/text-to-speech), and I answer by talking back.

 Just like for the user color, each chatter is randomly assigned a voice that he/she keeps for the whole session.